Simplemux/simplemux/README.md

 This repository includes a Linux user-space implementation of Simplemux, written in C. It uses Simplemux as the multiplexing protocol, and different options for the multiplexed and tunneling protocols:
 - Multiplexed protocol: Ethernet, IP, RoHC ([RFC 5795](https://datatracker.ietf.org/doc/html/rfc5795)).
 - Multiplexing protocol: Simplemux.
+It includes a _Protocol_ field.
 - Tunneling protocol: IP, TCP/IP or UDP/IP.

-IPv6 is not supported in this implementation.

 ### Folders